 - 218161-It was not possible to use an aggregate interface as a secondary-path for NSRP and the interface was not available as a choice when using the CLI. - 222057-[NetScreen-5000] A memory leak can cause an NSRP Split Brain. - 223776-The backup firewall sends frames with a Virtual MAC address after restart. - 223900-The RTSP ALG generated many sess_ch messages on the primary device in a cluster, which gets synced to backup.
-This caused high CPU on the backup firewall. - 224084-When an administrator is authenticated via Radius in a clustered environment, some commands may not be synchronized via NSRP. - 224721-The primary configuration will be overridden by the configuration of the backup, including manage-ip and hostname. - 225274-The console on the backup device in an NSRP cluster showed the message "###Port-xlate dip out", which was due to a failure of session sync.
+This caused high CPU on the backup firewall. - 224084-When an administrator is authenticated using Radius in a clustered environment, some commands may not be synchronized via NSRP. - 224721-The primary configuration will be overridden by the configuration of the backup, including manage-ip and hostname. - 225274-The console on the backup device in an NSRP cluster showed the message ###Port-xlate dip out, which was due to a failure of session sync.

-• 225502-[ISG with IDP] The IDP drops legitimate HTTP traffic for very large HTTP downloads.
+■ 225502-[ISG with IDP] The IDP drops legitimate HTTP traffic for very large HTTP downloads.

-- 223336-Event log entries get lost when NSM connectivity is lost then restored. - 208408-WebUI shows "Deny" when FTP-PUT/GET in the service group, however traffic is still passing. - 222603-When a root system administrator is authenticated via RADIUS, it's not possible to set the admin password for a vsys. - 224786-The scio subs status command does not display CPU usage.
+- 223336-Event log entries get lost when NSM connectivity is lost then restored. - 208408-WebUI showed Deny when FTP-PUT/GET was in the service group, however traffic was still passing. - 222603-Unable to set the administration password for a vsys when a root system administrator was authenticated using RADIUS. - 224786-The scio subs status command does not display CPU usage. - 225131-The device might reset while running L2tp debug.

-- 225131-The device may reset while running L2tp debug. - 225140-With a specific deny policy in place for syslog traffic, syslog traffic can still be allowed through the firewall at times. - 226998-WebTrends traffic log message is missing double quote for the firewall name. - 227315-After adding 10/100/1000TX interfaces to an aggregate interface, the counter of the aggregate interface is wrong. - 227607-Include Session ID to be displayed in the policy log. - 227963-Black/White list entries cannot be displayed/edited using the WebUI.
+- 225140-With a specific deny policy in place for syslog traffic, syslog traffic can still be allowed through the firewall at times. - 226998-Double quote was missing for the firewall name in WebTrends traffic log message. - 227315-After adding 10/100/1000TX interfaces to an aggregate interface, the counter of the aggregate interface was wrong. - 227607-Session ID was not displayed in the policy log. - 227963-Using the WebUI, Black or White list entries cannot be displayed or edited.

-- 216913-High task CPU causes transmits being dropped. - 221755 (cs12527)-IP spoofing is incorrectly detected when an interface bound to an IP spoofing enabled zone is still initializing due to firewall restart or interface flap. - 226344-The device incorrectly identifies DHCP relay packets as IP Spoofing and drops the packets. - 226765-[ISG 2000] The default value of max number for TCP ooo segment is set to 256. - 227229-The devices maintaining hardware sessions may drop packets for UDP based applications, if the frequency of the traffic and the time-out is configured to be the same. - 227670-The FTP connection fails under rare circumstance when an FTP retransmission packet is received. - 228350-Some resources were going into a dead loop, causing the device to fail. - 231303-Service timeout may become incorrect when predefined service is overloaded by custom service.
+- 216913-High task CPU causes transmits being dropped. - 221755 (cs12527)-IP spoofing is incorrectly detected when an interface bound to an IP spoofing enabled zone is still initializing due to firewall restart or interface flap. - 226344-The device incorrectly identifies DHCP relay packets as IP Spoofing and drops the packets. - 226765-[ISG 2000] The default value of max number for TCP ooo segment is set to 256. - 227229-The devices maintaining hardware sessions might drop packets for UDP based applications, if the frequency of the traffic and the time-out is configured to be the same. - 227670-The FTP connection fails under rare circumstance when an FTP retransmission packet is received. - 228350-Some resources were going into a dead loop, causing the device to fail. - 231303-Service timeout might become incorrect when predefined service was overloaded by custom service.